Atsukoro1/Contalk/README.md

 </div>

 ## About The Project
-This project is an API for Contalk which is a messaging app similiar to Messenger by Facebook/Meta.

 Why i made this project:
 * I wanted to make chat application that will bring people together